Meet the 21st batch of 500 Startups companies

 The largest investment amount that Vacayo is accepting.

 $50,000 – $1,070,000

-Vacayo needs to reach their minimum funding goal before the deadline for the campaign to be successful.
+Vacayo needs to reach their minimum funding goal before the deadline.

 Vacayo swag bag with a laptop sticker, hat, notebook and t-shirt.
 A personal thank you from the Founders, and a shout-out on social media.
 Your name on our website "investors" page (with your consent).